ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/cli/command-line-intro.md

 ## Logging into a remote server

 For this we use the application Secure SHell ...
 SSH.
-Replace 'username' with your login name in the following.
+Replace 'username' with your login name in the following and enter your password when prompted.
+You will not see your password being typed.

     ssh username@tadpole.genomecenter.ucdavis.edu